-One Year (1) Five Year (1) Since Inception of the Fund (12-29-15) (1) Return before taxes 0.98% 3.62% 3.97% Return after taxes on distributions 0.77% 3.47% 3.82% Return after taxes on distributions and sale of Fund shares 0.58% 2.75% 3.06% HFRI Equity Hedged Index (1) (reflects no deduction for fees, expenses or taxes) (10.37)% 4.49% 5.84%
+, \(\lambda \) Since Inception of the Fund One Year Five Year (1) (12-29-15) (1) Return before taxes 10.40% 7.19% 5.53% Return after taxes on distributions 7.98% 6.25% 4.94% Return after taxes on distributions and sale of Fund shares 6.34% 5.28% 4.17% S&P 500 Total Return Index (2) 25.02% 14.53% 14.26% HFRI Equity Hedged Index (3) 11.87% 8.07% 7.13%

-(1) Performance returns include the performance of the Predecessor Fund's Class I Shares.

-(2) The HFRI Equity Hedged Index returns are reported with a start date of 12/31/15.
+- (1) Performance returns include the performance of the Predecessor Fund's Class I Shares. - (2) The S&P 500 Total Return Index (the "Index") is an unmanaged free-float capitalization-weighted index which measures the performance of 500 large-cap common stocks actively traded in the United States.
+Index returns assume reinvestment of dividends.
+Investors may not invest in the Index directly; unlike the Fund's returns, the Index does not reflect any fees or expenses. - (3) The HFRI Equity Hedged Index returns are reported with a start date of 12/31/15.
 Equity Hedge ("EH") managers are investment managers who maintain positions both long and short in primarily equity and equity derivative securities.
 A wide variety of investment processes can be employed to arrive at an investment decision, including both quantitative and fundamental techniques; strategies can be broadly diversified or narrowly focused on specific sectors and can range broadly in terms of levels of net exposure, leverage employed, holding period, concentrations of market capitalizations and valuation ranges of typical portfolios.
 EH managers would typically maintain at least 50% exposure to, and may in some cases be entirely invested in, equities, both long and short.
 Index returns assume reinvestment of dividends.
 Investors may not invest in the indexes directly; unlike the Fund's returns, the indexes do not reflect any fees or expenses.
 Source: Hedge Fund Research.